MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 A literal increase in scientific resolution over time

 This picture compares our best images of the CMBR over time.
-With the launch of the James Webb Space Telescope in 2019, we’ll get a clearer picture still.
+With the launch of the James Webb Space Telescope in 2019, we'll get a clearer picture still.

-##### **What’s with those splotches?**
+##### **What's with those splotches?**

 The color differences illustrate minute variations in temperature which correspond with tiny variations in density.
-They’re thought to be caused by quantum fluctuations that were blown up to literally cosmic proportions during the inflationary expansion of the universe.
+They're thought to be caused by quantum fluctuations that were blown up to literally cosmic proportions during the inflationary expansion of the universe.

 Though extremely small, these variations are extraordinarily important to the evolution of the cosmos.